jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 legitimate Windows
 processes, and
 scheduled tasks were
-used to run the actors
+used to run the actor’s
 keylogger
 Eforts to remain covert
 included log clearing,
-tampering and le
+tampering and ﬁle
 deletion, removal of
 actor\-created user
 accounts, and renaming